lispc/circom-on-apple-silicon/README.md

 # Problem

 I want to run circom witness generator (it needs ADX/BMI2 instructions) on Apple M1 using Rosetta 2.
-Of source, it fails.
+Of course, it fails.

 ```
 # it will output "Illegal instruction: 4"